France Work Visa from India: Complete Application Guide for 2026

 - Indians in France Facebook/WhatsApp groups — active communities sharing real-time visa processing updates

-- OFII-provided French classes are free and mandatory under the CIR — use them
+- OFII-provided French classes are free when prescribed and required under the CIR — use them

 Key Sectors Hiring Indians in France